arthurarts/exif-file-renamer/README.md

 # exif-file-renamer

 WARNING: use at own risk.
-Test first with a test directory before letting it loose on complete directory structure.
+Verify first with a test directory before letting it loose on your complete photo collection.

 Renames images and video files to prefix it with yyyyDDmm_ pattern so the alphabetic order is identical to the chronological order.
 Works on most video and image types, including raw files.